How Google’s AI Overviews are Suffocating Small Publishers and Trapping Users – The Great Decoupling

 The Walled Garden Gets Higher Walls

 Remember when Google’s mission was to organize the world’s information and make it universally accessible?
 Those days seem increasingly distant.
-Today, Google’s page has morphed into something entirely different—a place where users are subtly discouraged from leaving Google’s ecosystem.
+Today, Google’s search results page has morphed into something entirely different—a place where users are subtly discouraged from leaving Google’s ecosystem.

 AI overviews appear at the top of search results, providing quick answers generated from multiple sources (you still have to double-check the answers to make sure AI didn’t scrape some BS source).
 On the surface, this seems helpful.
 Dig deeper, though, and the troubling reality emerges: these snippets satisfy just enough of the user’s curiosity that many no longer feel compelled to click through to the original content.